samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 Doing this will prevent you from running out of ideas for your blog.
 It's important so please, sit down and think for a minute.

 Done?
 Next step.

+## Pick a name

+What do you want to call your blog?

+*When you're thinking about this, you're already making the first creative decision for your blog.
+Congratulations.*

+The name can be anything you like, it can be a pun, or maybe a made-up word, remember,**anything can become famous**.
+Apple, Google, Microsoft - These names sound familiar now, but nobody knew them once long ago.

+**Remember:** Do **NOT** overthink this step.

+Some tips:

+* Choose .com for your website name.
+It's very easy to understand.
+* If you want it to be a personal blog, name it after yourself: first name + last name + .com or use a nickname if your name is already taken.
+* Most common names will already be taken by someone else.
+This is usual.
+So get creative and make it something unique and catchy.
+* Use 2-3 words at most.
+No hyphens or numbers if you can help it.
+No one will remember CuteKittySocksMan-Thanksbro27918.com
+* Pick a name and move on.
+The most important thing is to get started.

+So, if you've made it this far, take a break, stretch your shoulders and let's get started with the actual website building.

+**If you get stuck at any point, come back here and read again carefully.
+Leave a comment below if you still can't figure something out.** We're going to do this together!

+Cool?
+Okay, time to disco.

 # Making the blog